Aeronautical Engineering: Courses, Syllabus and Advantages

-Courses and Eligibility
+Aeronautical Engg Courses and Eligibility

-To become an aeronautical engineer, a student must have a degree in Aeronautical Engineering for which minimum eligibility is at least 50% marks in aggregate in 5 subjects.
+To become an aeronautical engineer, a student must have a bachelor degree in Aeronautical Engineering for which minimum eligibility is at least 50% marks in aggregate in 5 subjects.
 Admission is given on the basis of score in MRNAT / JEE Mains / SAT / Uni Gauge E.

-Duration of the course is four years for 10 + 2 and 3 years for Diploma holders.
+The duration of the course is four years for 10 + 2 and 3 years for Diploma holders.

-Students can learn about aerodynamics, structure analysis and thermodynamics along with airframe design, design optimisation, flight dynamics and control, flight testing and analysis, computer-aided engineering, aircraft system and instrumentations, etc.
+The syllabus of Aeronautical Engineering comprises of Basic Science courses, Professional core courses, and Elective courses which could be general electives, interdisciplinary or domain-specific courses. while pursuing Aeronautical Engineering students can learn about aerodynamics, structure analysis and thermodynamics along with airframe design, design optimisation, flight dynamics and control, flight testing and analysis, computer-aided engineering, aircraft system and instrumentations, etc.

 Top Advantages to Study Aeronautical Engineering